omelandah/interview-assignment/README.md

 ### How to Use the Postman Collection:

 1. Open Postman.
-2. Click on **Import** and select the `student management api.postman_collection.json` file from the project directory.
+2. Click on **Import** and select the `student-management-api.postman_collection.json` file from the project directory.
 3. The included environment variables for **local** environments will automatically be imported.
 4. Start testing the endpoints with the pre-configured requests!